PJET2000/survey-pipeline/README.md

 If you use this pipeline, please cite:

-> Toussaint, P., Dietze, S., & Marocko, S. (2026).
+> Toussaint, P., & Marocko, S. (2026).
 LLM-Based Survey Simulation as a Pre-Study Tool. [preprint]